theHostileNegotiator/KWBandage/PatchNotes.md

 			* BH Black Disciple (150 to 10)
 			* Scrin/R17/T59 Ravager (333 to 400)
 			* Scrin/R17/T59 Mechapede Body (1400 to 100)
+#### Captured Technology
+1. Tiberium Based objects could not be targeted by the Ravagers Agitation ability if technology was captured and built by a different faction
+	* Units are given a StatusBitUpgrade which was triggered by the faction upgrades however it was only for certain factions.
+Added the remaining faction upgrades
+		* Objects Affected
+			* Tiberium Trooper
+			* Tiberium Chemical Plant
+			* Corrupter
+			* Growth Accelerator
+			* Growth Stimulator
+2. Some units do not show Dust Hover effect if technology was captured and built by a different faction
+	* Units are given a ModelConditionUpgrade which was triggered by the faction upgrades however it was only for certain factions.
+Added the remaining faction upgrades
+		* Objects Affected
+			* Slingshot
+			* Shatterer
+			* Zone Shatterer
+			* Orca
+			* ZOCOM Orca
+			* Hammerhead
+3. GDI, Steel Talons and ZOCOM units when upgraded with AP Ammo or Tungsten Shell and is not Heroic, weapon will shoot both AP Ammo and Heroic AP Ammo tracers if technology was captured and built by a different faction.
+	* Units are given a StatusBitUpgrade which was triggered by the faction upgrades however it was only for certain factions.
+Added the remaining faction upgrades
+4. GDI, Steel Talons and ZOCOM Refinery and Reclamation Hub will not generate Tiberium Smoke if technology was captured and built by a different faction.
+	* Units are given a ModelConditionUpgrade which was triggered by the faction upgrades however it was only for certain factions.
+Added the remaining faction upgrades
+5. Black Hand Units will not get the bonus veterancy if technology was captured and built by a different faction
+	* Units are given a LevelUpUpgrade which was triggered by the faction upgrades however it was only for certain factions.
+Added the remaining faction upgrades
+6. Zone Trooper cannot be targeted by Railgun Accelerator if technology was captured and built by a different faction
+	* Unit is given a StatisBitUpgrade which was triggered by the faction upgrades however it was only for certain factions.
+Added the remaining faction upgrades
+7. Black Hand Flame Tanks will not display the flames when firing if technology was captured and built by a different faction.
+	* Unit is given a ModelConditionUpgrade which was triggered by the faction upgrades however it was only for certain factions.
+Added the remaining faction upgrades
 #### Sonic Repulsion Field and Laser Fencing
 1. Structures when entering DAMAGED state (66%) removes the Support Power which would suggest that the upgrade cannot be applied.
 However the upgrade can be applied at state, but will not display.
 	* Removed ability to be able to apply to damaged structures